naeemhaq/aws-sftp-virtual-directories/README.md

 -	Large file transfers with unlimited storage facility
 -	High availability and data redundancy
 -	Data residency and encryption according to PB level
--	Provincial and territorial clients where folder structure should be designed and depending on data classification
+-	folder structure should be designed and depending on data classification
--	Most preferably Canada.ca or departmental Domain name attached to this service
+-	Custom domain name attached
--   Can be setup in a [VPC endpoint private configuration behind NLB](https://dzone.com/articles/aws-transfer-for-sftp-explained-a-vpc-use-case) which can then be complaint with SCED firewall configuration
+-   Can be setup in a [VPC endpoint private configuration behind NLB](https://dzone.com/articles/aws-transfer-for-sftp-explained-a-vpc-use-case) which can then be complaint with enterprise firewall configuration

 In simple words it provides a secure file transfer service using multiple protocols like SFTP, FTPS and FTP backed by Amazon S3 block storage which has SLA of five 9s.
 If a team is planning to host PB data SFTP service which is based on SSH protocol which can be used with Ephemeral Diffie-Hellman (DHE) the recommended encryption algorithm for data in transit and S3 storage service with DHE for data at rest is a good option.